ethereum/go-ethereum/docs/_interface/sync-modes.md

 acting as a locally-hosted Ethereum wallet.
 However, because they don't keep local copies of the Ethereum state, light nodes can't validate blocks in the same way as full nodes - they receive a proof from the full node and verify it against their local header chain.
 To start a node in light mode, pass `--syncmode light`.
-Be aware that full nodes serving light data are relative scarce so light nodes can struggle to find peers.
+Be aware that full nodes serving light data are relative scarce so light nodes can struggle to find peers. **Light nodes are not currently working on proof-of-stake Ethereum**.

 Read more about light nodes on our [LES page](/docs/interface/les.md).